-To evaluate the effect of the particle-to-cloud transfer on the cloud chemistry, a sensitivity simulation was performed without taking into account particle dissolution.
+To evaluate the effect of nucleation scavenging of CCN particles on the cloud chemistry, a sensitivity simulation was performed without taking into account particle scavenging.
 The results are shown in Table 4 (Run 2) and compared to the reference simulation (Run 1).
 As mentioned before, particles serving as nuclei for the formation of cloud droplets can dissolve in the cloud water and modify its chemical content.
-This is particularly true for ammonia and strong acids (sulfuric and nitric acids), as well as for di-carboxylic acids (oxalic, succinic and malonic acids).
-Indeed, particle dissolution is a major contributor of acidic content in the cloud, as highlighted by the comparison of Run 1 and Run 2 in Table 4: for instance, the nitrate concentration

-15 is reduced from 12 to 2.5 μM when neglecting the dissolution of particulate nitrate in the model.
-The effect is less obvious for sulfate because its concentration is mostly controlled by the sulfur dioxide reactivity and to a lesser extent by the dissolution of particulate sulfate, as discussed later (Sect.
+This is particularly true for ammonia and strong acids (sulfuric and nitric acids), as well as for dicarboxylic acids (oxalic, succinic and malonic acids).
+Indeed, particle scavenging is a major contributor of acidic content in the cloud, as highlighted by the comparison of Run 1 and Run 2 in Table 4: for instance, the nitrate concentration is reduced from 12 to 2.5 μ M when neglecting the scavenging of particulate nitrate in the model.
+The effect is less obvious for sulfate because its concentration is mostly controlled by the sulfur dioxide reactivity and to a lesser extent by the scavenging of particulate sulfate, as discussed later (Sect.
 3.3).

-To obtain more insight into the impact of particle-to-cloud transfer on the aqueous carboxylic acid concentrations, an additional simulation was conducted.
-This test (Run 3) was performed using the mean particulate concentrations measured

-- 20 by Legrand et al. (2007) at the PUY station for oxalic, succinic, malonic, malic and tartric acids (see supplementary material), while all other concentrations/parameters were left unchanged when initializing the model.
+To obtain more insight into the impact of particle scavenging on the aqueous carboxylic acid concentrations, an additional simulation was conducted.
+This test (Run 3) was performed using the mean particulate concentrations measured by Legrand et al. (2007) at the PUY station for oxalic, succinic, malonic, malic and tartric acids (see Supplement), while all other concentrations and parameters were left unchanged when initializing the model.
 The concentrations provided by Legrand et al. (2007) were, however, given as a sum over the whole particle size distribution.
-We thus assumed that the relative contributions of each mode to the total concentration of the di-acids listed above were similar to those observed during the reference case study to calculate the distribution of these acids and further initialize the model.
-These - 25 relative contributions as well as the concentrations provided by Legrand et al. (2007) are provided in Table S1 in the Supplementary material.
-As shown in Fig. S2 and Table S1, the concentrations from Legrand et al. (2007) are higher compared to those used in Run 1, especially for oxalic, malonic and malic acids and to a lesser extent for succinic and tartric acids.
-Fig. 4 presents the simulated concentrations from Runs 1 and 3 for those species. - The increased amount of organic matter in the particulate phase did not lead to a significant change in the cloud 30 microphysical properties, which was rather determined by the dominant inorganic fraction representative of marine aerosols.
+We thus assumed that the relative contributions of each mode to the total concentration of the diacids listed above were similar to those observed during the reference case study to calculate the distribution of these acids and further initialize the model.
+These relative contributions as well as the concentrations provided by Legrand et al. (2007) are provided in Table S1 in the Supplement.
+As shown in Fig. S2 and Table S1, the concentrations from Legrand et al. (2007) are higher compared to those used in Run 1, especially for oxalic, malonic, and malic acids and to a lesser extent for succinic and tartric acids.
+Figure 4 presents the simulated concentrations from Runs 1 and 3 for those species.

+The increased amount of organic matter in the particulate phase did not affect the cloud microphysical properties, namely the cloud LWC and droplet radius, which were determined rather by the dominant inorganic fraction representative of marine aerosols.
 In contrast, as expected, the carboxylic acid concentrations are increased in Run 3, when using data from Legrand et al. (2007), and the agreement between the modeled and measured concentrations is especially increased for oxalic and malonic acids (see Table 4).
-The simulated oxalate concentration is also significantly increased, and matches well with the average value representative of "Highly marine" clouds, but it remains in the lower range of "Marine" concentrations.
-As previously - 35 mentioned, the discrepancy between the modeled and measured oxalate concentrations might also be related to an overestimated formation of iron-oxalate complexes in the model because of some missing iron complexation processes in CLEPS.
-To verify this hypothesis, a new run (Run 4) was performed, similar to Run 3, i.e., with increased carboxylic acid concentrations in the particulate phase, but with the iron-oxalate chemistry turned off.
-However, as shown in Fig. 5, the iron-oxalate chemistry has a smaller influence on the oxalic acid concentration than particle-to-cloud transfer.
-This low sensitivity - 40 to iron-complexation chemistry may be due to the very low dissolved iron content in the cloud water (7.6 $10^{-2} \mu$ M).
-It can also be argued that sources of oxalic acid related to the oxidation of compounds not yet considered in the chemical mechanism are missing in the model.
+The simulated oxalate concentration is also significantly increased and matches well with the average value representative of highly marine clouds, but it remains in the lower range of marine concentrations.
+As previously mentioned, the discrepancy between the modeled and measured oxalate concentrations might also be related to an overestimated formation of iron-oxalate complexes in the model because of some missing iron complexation processes in CLEPS.
+To verify this hypothesis, a new run (Run 4) was performed, similar to Run 3, i.e., with increased carboxylic acid con-